12 Essential Tips for Safe Travel

 Don’t carry all your cash and credit cards in the same wallet.
 Separate them and put some money in a safe location in a hidden sleeve in your suitcase or backpack.

-The same applies to exploring a new city, leave some cash and cards that you won’t need for the day in your locked luggage in the hotel or hostel room.
+The same applies to exploring a new city; leave some cash and cards that you won’t need for the day in your locked luggage in the hotel or hostel room.

-Related Article – The Best Debit Card for Australian Travellers – Save loads of cash
+Related Article – The Best Debit Card for Australian Travellers

 12 Tips for Safe Travel - money